rust-lang/rfcs/text/0000-proc-macro-include.md

 /// We reserve the right to change these errors into `io::Error`s later. fn include<P: AsRef<str>>(path: P) -> Result<TokenStream, std::io::Error>;

-/// Read the contents of a file as a string and add it to build dependency info.
+/// Read the contents of a file as a string literal and add it to build dependency graph.
 ///
 /// The build system executing the compiler will know that the file was accessed during compilation,
 /// and will be able to rerun the build when the contents of the file changes.